-To be initially eligible for a Provisional License and for NC TEACH, a candidate must have:
+To be initially eligible for a Residency License and for NC TEACH, a candidate must have:

 - A Bachelor’s degree from a Regionally Accredited Institution of Higher Education

 - A 2.70+ GPA to be eligible for a Lateral Entry license in North Carolina (and a 2.75+ GPA for competitive admission into NC State’s College of Education).

 - One of the following to meet the initial eligibility “content” criteria:

 1) A “relevant” degree in subject area or

 2) 24 hours in subject area (please see the Eligibility page for more information regarding the relevant degree) or

 3) Passing Praxis II scores on the appropriate exams